Writing Tips & Resources

 Basics of Chicago Manual of Style

 The basic guide below will cover the Notes Bibliography system, which is numbered footnotes in texts to denote shorted citations, as well as additive information in some cases, for the reader(s).
-This style corresponds to a Bibliography page that appears at the end of the a written work.
+This style corresponds to a Bibliography page that appears at the end of a written work.
 For more information on the Author Date system see: The Chicago Manual of Style (17th ed.) or click here.

 What Requires a Footnote?